Chart Color Schemes

 Roxburgh Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Roxburgh Park's dwellings, as per the latest Census, consisted of 89.6% houses and 10.3% other dwellings.
-In contrast, Melbourne metro had 87.6% houses and 12.4% other dwellings.
+Roxburgh Park's dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
 Home ownership in Roxburgh Park stood at 21.1%, with mortgaged dwellings at 55.6% and rented ones at 23.3%.
-The median monthly mortgage repayment was $1,733, lower than Melbourne metro's $1,834 but still below the national average of $1,863.
-The median weekly rent in Roxburgh Park was $390, higher than Melbourne metro's $369 and the national figure of $375.
+The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $1,834, while the median weekly rent was $390, higher than Melbourne metro's figure of $369.
+Nationally, Roxburgh Park's mortgage repayments were lower than the Australian average of $1,863, but rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing